c64scene-ar/chipdisk-nac-vol.1/chipdisk_internals.en.rst

 That is the logic in general.
 But what needs to be changed is how to wait for the rasterline ``$f9`` without consuming all the cycles.
-The simplest way is with a raster interrupt ... something like:
+The simplest way is with a raster interrupt.
+Something like:

 .. code:: asm